codeplatoon-devops/oop-challenges-1/README.md

 >5.
 Create some validation code using your getters and setters to confirm your code is working at each step of the user flow.
 You should be able to show that a new user can be created and that this user can deposit and withdraw funds.

 ## Constructor Challenge II:  Browser Based Game Server
 In this challenge, you are writing out object models for a web3 based gaming start up.
-You'll need to be able to provide functionality for players hopping into a central hub, joining different game types, and different
+You'll need to be able to provide functionality for players hopping into a central hub, joining a game type and creating the appropriate character and selecting from a list of available character subclass.
 >1.
 Create a base HubPlayer class with basic fields such as name, email, username, and player ID.
 >2.
 Create an ActivePlayer subclass that will be instantiated when the player actively joins a game.
 This player will now have a field for Character ID list, and a field to specify the selected Character id.
 >3.
 You'll now need to create a Character class, and give it some appropriate parameters, such as a character name.
 Whatever game style and additional parameters is up to you.